The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: General approach of the data analysis

 \subsection{Removing long-term trends}

-Long-term trends in the data, due either to long-period companions (stellar or planetary) or magnetic cycles \citep[][]{Dumusque-2011:d,Lovis-2011:b}, perturb the detection of planets on shorter periods, due to significant signals at long-period in the Generalized Lomb-Scargle periodogram \citep[GLS,][]{Zechmeister-2009,Scargle-1982}, and aliases of such signals that appear at shorter periods.
+Long-term trends in the data, due either to long-period companions (stellar or planetary) or magnetic cycles \citep[][and \citet{Lovis-2011:b} that provides a broad view of magnetic cycle behavior for the entire { HARPS} high-precision RV survey]{Dumusque-2011:c}, might perturb the detection of planets on shorter-period orbits due to the spread of the energy of the signal at high frequencies in the Generalized Lomb-Scargle periodogram \citep[GLS,][]{Zechmeister-2009,Scargle-1982} and aliases of these signals appearing at shorter periods.
 We fit a polynomial up to the second order to account for a non-resolved long-period companion.
-In addition, if a significant long-period signal is seen in the GLS periodogram of the calcium activity \logrhk, we fit the RVs with a polynomial up to the second order, plus we add to the model the best Keplerian fit to the \logrhk\,leaving only the amplitude as a free parameter.
-Note that when correcting magnetic cycle effect in RVs when adopting a step-by-step approach, we do not consider a simple linear correlation between RV and \logrhk\,as explained above because significant planetary signals not yet removed from the data might destroy any existing correlation.
+In addition, if a significant long-period signal is seen in the GLS periodogram of the calcium activity index \logrhk, we fit the RVs with a polynomial up to the second order, plus a Keplerian model reproducing the \logrhk\ variation, leaving only the amplitude as a free parameter.
+Note that when correcting magnetic cycle effect in RVs when adopting a step-by-step approach, we do not consider a simple linear correlation between RV and \logrhk\ as explained above because significant planetary signals not yet removed from the data might destroy any existing correlation.
 There is no a priori reason why the magnetic cycle should look like a Keplerian, however a Keplerien has more degrees of freedom than a simple sinusoid and can therefore better estimate the long-term variation seen in \logrhk.
 Regarding signal significance, a signal is considered worth looking into when its $p$-value, which gives the probability that the signal appears just by chance, is smaller or equal to a chosen threshold.
-Experience has shown us that a signal with a $p$-value smaller than 1\,\% is worth looking into details.
-Note that in this paper, $p$-values are estimated in a Monte Carlo approach by bootstrapping 10000 times the dates of the observations.
+Experience has shown us that a $p$-value of 1\,\% provides a good empirical threshold.
+Note that in this paper, $p$-values are estimated in a Monte Carlo approach by bootstrapping 10'000 times over the dates of the observations.